-If EU regulations predict US regulations, then the implication is that more regulation should be coming for the U.S. as well.
-Just recently the SEC put forth a proposal regarding mandated disclosure on climate-related issues.
-But expectations are that more mandated disclosures related to other ESG topics may also be forthcoming, particularly as other U.S. regulators are considering ESG practices.
-For example, the Municipal Securities Rulemaking Board (MSRB) in December 2021 issued an RFI to solicit public input on environmental, social and governance (ESG) practices in the municipal securities market.
-In addition, in August 2021, Gary Gensler, Chairman of the SEC, tweeted that he had asked staff for recommendations on human capital disclosure, which "could include a number of metrics, such as workforce turnover, skills and development training, compensation, benefits, workforce demographics including diversity, and health and safety."
-Although a new human capital disclosure requirement had gone into effect the previous November, the SEC had not defined the term "human capital" but had left that to the discretion of firms' boards and management.
-New rules on disclosures that are important to ESG investors, whether in the municipal securities markets or for firms, implies that portfolio managers will need to consider not only how to use this new data in their investment decisions, but also how to disclose it to their investors.
+If EU regulations predict US regulations, then this implies that the United States will soon also have more regulation.
+Just recently, the US Securities and Exchange Commission put forth a proposal regarding mandated disclosure on climate-related issues.
+More mandated disclosures related to other ESG topics may also be forthcoming, particularly as other US regulators are considering ESG practices.
+The Municipal Securities Rulemaking Board issued in December 2021 a request for information, or RFI, to solicit public input on ESG practices in the municipal securities market.
+In addition, in August 2021, Gary Gensler, SEC chair, tweeted that he had asked staff for recommendations on human capital disclosure, which "could include a number of metrics, such as workforce turnover, skills and development training, compensation, benefits, workforce demographics including diversity, and health and safety."
+Although a human capital disclosure requirement had gone into effect the previous November, the SEC had not defined the term "human capital" but had left that to the discretion of firms' boards and management.
+With new rules on disclosures that are important to ESG investors forthcoming, whether in the municipal securities markets or for firms, portfolio managers will likely need to consider not only how to use this new data in their investment decisions, but also how to disclose the data to their investors.